alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 Required: Conditionally

-The `update_type` is an indicator of how much the content item has changed since the last time it was published.
+The `update_type` is an indicator of the importance of the change to the content item since the last time it was published.
 This field is required when publishing the content item.

 There’s no restriction on what the `update_type` should be, but at present we
 use:

-- *minor* - for minor edits that probably won’t be of interest to users
+- *minor* - for minor edits that won’t be important to users

-- *major* - for major edits that probably will be of interest to users
+- *major* - for major edits that will be important to users

 - *republish* - for when the content item needs to be re-sent to downstream systems

 - *links* - for when only the links of the content item have changed

+Please discuss with the Publishing Platform team if you'd like to introduce new `update_types`.

 An example case for when a republish `update_type` should be used is when there had previously been a problem with a downstream system and that system did not